meltano/handbook/src/_data-team/metrics-and-definitions.md

 #### Monthly Active Projects

 The amount of projects that had an [active execution](/data-team/metrics-and-definitions#active-execution) in the month and also ended the month with active status.

 Projects are assigned [active status](/data-team/metrics-and-definitions#active-status) at the day grain using a 28d rolling window so theres a lag between when a project stops executing pipelines and when they've officially inactive.
 Due to this we chose to only count projects that had active executions because although the project might still have active status in a particular month, it may be in its grace period on it's way to being churned by the end of the month.
-For example if a project is active for a few months then runs it's final pipeline on Jan 30th 2023, then no pipelines in February, they would be active until February 27th then they'd switch to inactive, since they didn't have any active executions in February they would rightfully not be counted towards this Monthly Active Projects metric.
+For example if a project is active for a few months then runs it's final pipeline on Jan 31th 2023, then no pipelines in Feb, they would be active until Feb 28th then they'd switch to inactive, since they didn't have any active executions in Feb they would rightfully not be counted towards this Monthly Active Projects metric.
 Similarly if they ran their final pipelines on Jan 1st then they would be inactive by Jan 29th and would not count towards this metric because they didn't end the month in active status.

-#### Pipeline Runs
+#### Monthly Pipeline Runs

-TODO
+The amount of pipelines that were executed in a month.
+This metric does not require that the pipeline was executed successfully.

-#### New Projects
+#### Monthly New Projects

 The amount of new projects created.
-This excludes:
+This excludes projects:
-- projects with random project ID sources
+- with random project ID sources
-- CI only projects
+- that are only executed in CI pipelines
-- opted outs
+- that opted outs
-- project lifespan is < 5 mins
+- with a project lifespan < 5 mins
-- projects where first event is > '2022-06-01' and meltano version is prior to the 2.0 launch Snowplow telemetry release
+- where it's first event is > '2022-06-01' and meltano version is prior to the 2.0 launch Snowplow telemetry release.
+The intention is to exclude projects that were created by users who already had a previous version of Meltano installed, meaning this isn't a new user.

-#### Unique Pipelines
+#### Monthly Unique Pipelines

-TODO
+The count of unique pipelines that we're executed in a month, see the [pipeline definition section](/data-team/metrics-and-definitions#pipeline) for more details on what makes a unique pipeline.

 ## Metrics - Community